 Do you know what is in a name?
 Well, a lot more than you might think.
 This is a comprehensive guide to Native American first names.

-It is presented in a dictionary style format that provides you fundamental information on the naming traditions and patterns.
+It is presented in a dictionary-style format that provides you with fundamental information on the naming traditions and patterns.

 There is also a very useful name pronunciation guide and as well as meanings behind American Indian names.